Zamiq Əliyev

-Zamig Arastun oglu Aliyev (Zamiq Əliyev; born 5 May 2001) is an Azerbaijani footballer who plays as a defender for Albanian club Egnatia in the Kategoria Superiore and the Azerbaijan national team.
+Zamiq Arastun oğlu Əliyev (born 5 May 2001) is an Azerbaijani footballer who plays as a defender for Albanian club Egnatia in the Kategoria Superiore and the Azerbaijan national team.

 Club career

-On 15 May 2022, Aliyev made his debut in the Azerbaijan Premier League for Qarabağ match against Sabail.
+On 15 May 2022, Əliyev made his debut in the Azerbaijan Premier League for Qarabağ match against Sabail.

 International career

 He represented Azerbaijan at youth level from the under-17 to under-21 level.

 He received his first call-up from the Azerbaijan national football team for the 2024–25 UEFA Nations League C matches against Estonia and Slovakia in October 2024, but was an unused substitute in both matches.

-Aliyev made his debut on 19 November 2024 in a Nations League game against Sweden at the Strawberry Arena.
+Əliyev made his debut on 19 November 2024 in a Nations League game against Sweden at the Strawberry Arena.
 He substituted Badavi Guseynov at half-time, as Sweden won 6–0.